Buyers may not misuse our feedback, returns, or buyer protection programs. Our full policy below outlines eBay's expectations for buyer behavior.

 This policy outlines our expectations for buyer behavior.
 When buyers don't meet these standards, sellers can report abusive behavior - opens in new window or tab.

-Engaging in the unacceptable behavior outlined in this policy may result in a range of actions, including issuing warnings to buyers, blocking buyers from requesting returns or refunds, blocking buyers from opening claims, and account suspension.
+Engaging in activity as described in this policy may result in a range of actions, including the loss of eBay Money Back Guarantee coverage, issuing warnings to buyers, blocking buyers from requesting returns or refunds on eBay, blocking buyers from opening claims, and account suspension.

 When we review a report of a member violating our policies, we look at the circumstances, including the members' history.
 We make decisions based on the evidence in the individual situation, as well as by evaluating patterns of behavior that create a negative value in the marketplace.
 If we aren't sure about something, we may not take any action.
 Also, because we respect our members' privacy, we can't discuss the results of any investigations.

 Don't demand something not offered in the original listing

 - Requesting a shipping service not offered by the seller

 - Requesting the seller ship to an address other than what you included in checkout

 - Requesting to use a payment method not offered during checkout